"And now the hands of time are standing still,

 Solenodontidae, survives as two species of Caribbean giant

-in Cuba (Solenodon cubanus), the other in Hispaniola (S.
+shrews, one in Cuba (Solenodon cubanus), the other in

-paradoxus).
-Both are about 36 centimeters in length, plus
+Hispaniola (S. paradoxus).
+Both are about 36 centimeters

-islands in the absence of serious predation.
-The situation is
+inhabiting their islands in the absence of serious predation.

-Hispaniolan solenodon, to critically endangered, in the case of
+to critically endangered, in the case of the Cuban species.

 These animals exhibit the phenomenon known as "island giantism" and are, indeed, the largest members of their order.
 Resembling enormous shrews with shaggy coats, they possess a snout elongated into a short trunk.
 Their sensitive olfaction and hearing allow them to hunt for their prey consisting of earthworms, insects, lizards, snakes, and basically any other small animal that they can overpower.
 Their eyes are tiny and almost vestigial and, correspondingly, their sense of sight is very poorly developed.